semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 ```
 Eventually, the project is up and running, and when I send a request from the browser, I expect to see "Hello World Docker" on the screen.

-So far, our application has worked flawlessly, but not in any docker container.
+So far, our application has run flawlessly, but not in any docker container.
 I guess everything we've done so far is clear, understandable, and the way we always do.

 The commands we are going to write from now on will make the project run on a docker container.